Jagadeesh1210/WikiStats/README.md

 //Test 2:
 #I want to know which is most searched programming language in internet.

-So tried some popular names and applied to this algorithm.
+So tried some popular programming languages and applied to this algorithm.

 -------------------------------------------
 Wiki Statasticts for Keyword :: c